LYNNE OLSON: IN HER WORDS

 Lynne Olson, with her book, "Those Angry Days."

-Lynne Olson, a New York Times bestselling author of seven books of history deal, has been praised by former U.S. Secretary of State Madeleine Albright as "our era's foremost chronicler of World War II politics and diplomacy."
+Lynne Olson, a New York Times bestselling author of eight books of history, has been praised by former U.S. Secretary of State Madeleine Albright as "our era's foremost chronicler of World War II politics and diplomacy."

 But Olson first made her mark as a journalist after graduating magna cum laude from UA in 1969.